namely/docker-protoc/.github/README.md

 *   All other minor/patch dependency updates - Usually as long as the tests pass for this PR we should be able to merge & release a new patch version in this repo.

-*   Go gRPC Gateway module - This dependency is singled out since we cannot update this dependency yet due to a breaking change. once we do update it, we can move this dependency to the same group as the other non gRPC dependencies.
+*   Go gRPC Gateway module - This dependency is singled out since we cannot update it yet due to a breaking change. once we do update it, we can move this dependency to the same group as the other non gRPC dependencies.

 ## How to keep maintaining Renovate in this repo?

-If and when adding a new dependency, we should pin its version in `variables.sh` (if applicable), configure it in Renovate and ensure it is grouped correctly.
+If and when adding a new dependency, we should pin its version in `variables.sh` (if applicable), configure it in `Renovate`'s configuration file and ensure it is grouped correctly.